 Joan of Arc Tower

-The Joan of Arc Tower, locally known as Tour Jeanne-d'Arc, lies in the center of the city of Rouen, in the Seine-Maritime department in the Upper Normandy region in France.
+The Joan of Arc Tower, locally known as Tour Jeanne-d'Arc, lies in the center of the city of Rouen, in the Seine-Maritime department in France.

 The Joan of Arc Tower is actually the keep of the former Rouen Castle.
 The tower is about 35 meters high and a rare existing example of a round keep in Normandy, like the so-called Archives Tower of the former Vernon Castle.